amigavision/amigavision.github.io/overscale.md

 ## Scaling should not affect the gameplay

 There are entire classes of games, e.g. driving games and top-down games, that don’t rely on seeing every single pixel for the game to work fine.
 This is when we accept cropping.
-And if you try the game in 4× vs. 5×/10× on an actual TV instead of these screenshots, I think you will agree that losing a few pixels in-game to the 5×/10× scale is a trade-off worth making.
+And if you try the game in 4× vs. 5×/10× on an actual TV instead of these screenshots, I think you will agree that losing a few pixels in-game to the 5×/10× scale is a trade-off worth making, and there are also cases like Mega-lo-Mania, where the only thing we are pushing outside of the screen border is a static logo, nothing related to gameplay ever happens there:

 ![5x Overscale Example](/images/megalomania5x.gif)